eduNEXT/xblock-controlled-navigation/README.rst

   random order.
 This randomization is unique to each learner.
 If disabled, the children components will be displayed in the order they were added to the Controlled Navigation component.
+- **Forward Navigation Only**: If enabled, the learner will only be able to navigate to the next component.
+If disabled, the learner will be able to navigate to the next and previous components.
+By default, it is enabled.
 - **Next Button Text**: The text that will be displayed in the button that allows the learner to navigate to the next component.
 - **Previous Button Text**: The text that will be displayed in the button that